emilystamm/crypto_time_series_quantum/README.md

 The models use 6 logicial qubits, and could run on IonQ, Rigetti, or simulators.

 ### Data
 The data used is the price of the Ethereum cryptocurrency 2015 - 2021, including the Open, High, Low, Close, Adjusted Close, and Volume for each day.
-The dataset used is (Kaggle Ethereum Data - Arpit Verma)[https://www.kaggle.com/varpit94/ethereum-data].
+The dataset used is [Kaggle Ethereum Data - Arpit Verma](https://www.kaggle.com/varpit94/ethereum-data).

 ### Libraries
 Libraries used include: